 Sue R. Faerman

-Vice Provost and Dean for Undergraduate Education
+Senior Vice Provost for Undergraduate Education

 Faerman’s main doctoral courses are in Research Methods and Organizational Behavior and Theory.
 In course evaluations for her doctoral Seminar in Research Methods, she received outstanding grades in “overall effectiveness as an instructor.”
 Outside the classroom, she has chaired 11 completed doctoral dissertations since 1989–1990.
 She has been a member of the committees of 26 other completed dissertations across campus during that time.